 The mighty God of Heaven and earth hears every prayer, counts every tear, and answers every heart cry of His dear ones with the only perfect answer.
 Always.

-How can we possibly have peace amidst such uncertainties?
-As a relentless truth-seeker and avid tester of truth claims, my heart finds exceedingly great comfort in practicing Matthew 6:9.
+As a relentless seeker of all things good and just and right, my heart finds exceedingly great comfort in practicing Matthew 6:9.
 It’s my only hope.

 “Pray then like this: ‘Our Father in Heaven, hallowed be thy name…”